klleung72781/fintech_bootcamp/assignments/20200627/README.md

 Stripe is in the payments/billing domain while slowly moving into others like business lending via Atlas, personal/online banking via Monzo and Step.

 **What have been the major trends and innovations of this domain over the last 5-10 years?**\
-Since the emergence of Stripe, a number of other companies armed with robust APIs have also appeared, rendering traditional (payment gateway) and alternative (PayPal) processors less and less popular.
+Since the emergence of Stripe, a number of other companies armed with robust APIs have also appeared, rendering traditional (payment gateway) and alternative (PayPal) payment processors less and less popular.

 **What are the other major companies in this domain?**\
 Adyen, a dutch company with a much more international presence has also been making headways in the online payments domain.